On equivariant topological modular forms: Orbispaces

 We will construct the $\i$-category $\Spc_{\Orb}$ of orbispaces in a three step process.
 We will first define an $\infty$-category $\Stk_{\infty}$ of topological stacks, then define $\Orb$ as the full subcategory on the orbits $[\pt/G]$ for $G$ compact Lie and lastly define $\Spc_{\Orb}$ as presheaves on $\Orb$.
 This requires first recalling basic concepts about topological stacks, which we will do next.

 We write $\mathrm{Top}$ for the cartesian closed category of compactly generated weak Hausdorff topological spaces.
-We will also be interested in the cartesian closed $2$-category $\TopGpd$ of topological groupoids, and we will typically write $X_\bullet$, $Y_\bullet$,... for topological groupoids, viewed as simplicial topological spaces.\footnote{The topological groupoid $\underline{\Map}_{\TopGpd}(Y_\bullet,X_\bullet)$ of maps has as its objects space the space of functors and as morphism space the space of natural transformations.
-Their definition is analogous to that for classical groupoids, e.g.\ the space of functors is the evident subspace of the product of $\underline{\Map}_{\Top}(Y_0,X_0)$ and $\underline{\Map}_{\Top}(Y_1,X_1)$.
+We will also be interested in the cartesian closed $2$-category $\TopGpd$ of topological groupoids, and we will typically write $X_\bullet$, $Y_\bullet$,... for topological groupoids, viewed as simplicial topological spaces.\footnote{The topological groupoid $\underline{\Map}_{\TopGpd}(Y_\bullet,X_\bullet)$ of maps has as its objects space the space of enriched functors and as morphism space the space of enriched natural transformations.
+Their definition is analogous to that for classical groupoids, e.g.\ the space of enriched functors is the evident subspace of the product of $\underline{\Map}_{\Top}(Y_0,X_0)$ and $\underline{\Map}_{\Top}(Y_1,X_1)$.
 Here the mapping spaces are equipped with the compact-open topology.
-This is a special case of the cartesian closedness of internal categories \cite{nlab:internal_category}.} Since we will also consider topological stacks, we will additionally need to equip the category $\Top$ with the Grothendieck topology; although the usual ``open cover'' topology would work just as well for us, for consistency we choose the ``\'etale'' topology (covers are generated by open covers and covering spaces; see \cite{GH} for details).
+This is a special case of the cartesian closedness of internal categories \cite{nlab:internal_category}.} Since we will also consider topological stacks, we will additionally need to equip the category $\Top$ with a Grothendieck topology.
+While it is customary to define the covering sieves using open sets, one obtains the same topology using \'etale covers instead, as in \cite{GH}.

 We write $\mathrm{Gpd}$ for the $2$-category of groupoids.
-This is an example of $(2,1)$-category, i.e.\ a $2$-category whose $2$-morphisms are invertible.
+This is an example of a $(2,1)$-category, i.e.\ a $2$-category whose $2$-morphisms are invertible.
 We will view $(2,1)$-categories implicitly as $\infty$-categories via their Duskin nerve and refer to \cite[Appendix A]{GHN} and \cite[Section 2.3 009P]{kerodon} for details.
-If we allow weak $(2,1)$-categories, an $\infty$-category arises as a Duskin nerve if and only if it is a $2$-category in the sense of \cite[Section 2.3.4]{HTT}, i.e.\ the inner horn liftings are unique in dimensions greater than $2$ \cite[Theorem 8.6]{Duskin}.
+More generally, a weak $(2,1)$-category can be viewed as an $\infty$-category via its Duskin nerve, and an $\i$-category arises in this way if and only if it is a $2$-category in the sense of \cite[Section 2.3.4]{HTT}; that is, the inner horn liftings are unique in dimensions greater than $2$ \cite[Theorem 8.6]{Duskin}.